Hello! I’m Connie.

-I’m Connie.
-I live a full-time nomadic lifestyle in my cozy little home on wheels (currently a Ford Transit named Bella).
+I currently live a full-time nomadic lifestyle in my cozy little home on wheels – a Ford Transit cargo van named Bella.

-My blog doesn’t start at the beginning, though.
-The blog starts about a year and a half after I hit the road.
+My blog doesn’t start at the beginning of my nomadic journey.
+It starts about a year and a half after I hit the road full-time.

-To bring you up-to-speed at a glance, I created this About page to give you a little of the backstory, some current tidbits and a little bio on the main character’s of my blog.
+To bring you up-to-speed at a glance, I created this About page to give you a little of the backstory, some recent tidbits and a little bio on the main character’s mentioned in my blog.

 Why I Chose A Nomadic Lifestyle

-For the nitty-gritty details about my life with MCS, check out my Living With Multiple Chemical Sensitivity (MCS) post.
+For more details, check out my Living With Multiple Chemical Sensitivity (MCS) post.

 My Original Plan For Hitting The Road

-I’d never camped or traveled very far nor had I ever lived in a home on wheels.
+I had never camped or traveled far nor had I ever lived in a home on wheels.

-My goal was to move into the nomadic lifestyle slowly by:
+My goal was to slowly move to a full-time nomadic lifestyle.

 October 2015 – Hitting The Road

-My first day of full-time nomadic living in my van was October 1, 2015.
+My first day of full-time nomadic living was October 1, 2015.

-My daughter (Nikki), our dog (Cookie) and I hit the road in a partially converted camper van… never having camped… never having traveled more than a few hours from home… and never having lived cram-packed in a tiny little home on wheels.
+We hit the road in a partially converted camper van… never having camped… never having traveled more than a few hours from home… and never having lived in a tiny little home on wheels.

-I wasn’t planning on jumping in clueless and head first but life opened a door and I decided to walk right through it.
+I wasn’t planning on jumping in head first and clueless but life opened a door and I chose to walk through it.

 The First Few Months On The Road

-My reward for moving forward was doing things I never thought I would do and accomplishing things I never thought I could do.
+I kept moving forward and, in doing so, I got to do things I never thought I would do and accomplished things I never thought I could do.

 March 2018 – Taking A Hiatus From The Road

-In mid-March 2018, after 2 1/2 years on the road, I took an unplanned hiatus from the road to move in with and take care of my Dad.
+In mid-March 2018, after 2 1/2 years as a full-time van dweller, I took an unplanned hiatus from the road to move in with and take care of my Dad.

 February 2020 – Life Deals A Harsh Blow